-Labiaplasty, also known as labial reshaping, aims to reduce the size of the labia minora and to improve their appearance.
+Labiaplasty, also known as labial reshaping, aims to reduce the size of the labia minora.
 Most women who request this surgery are suffering from discomfort, dryness or soreness during sex that relates to enlarged labia.

 Am I a suitable candidate for labiaplasty?